chromoxdor/easyfetch/README.md

 * vInput  --- creates an array of number Inputs (dummy device)
 * bigVal / bigValC --- creates "big values" (any device)
 * vSlider / nvSlider --- creates an array of "ordinary" slider (dummy device)
+  - To add "switch"-behavior in a slider a "Sw" needs do be added to "vSlider" or "nvSlider" e.g.: "vSliderSw"
 * tSlider  --- creates an array of "time" slider (dummy device)
 * neoPixel  --- creates a Slider for a neopixel device (valuenames can be named "h"(ue) and/or "s"(saturation) and/or "v"(alue) ) (dummy device)
 * XX --- hides the task (any device)